The National Choir Competition 2025, with a competing choir performing on stage

 Age categories

-There are two age categories this year:
+There were two age categories in 2025:

 • Junior - up to and including 12 years, as of 4 March 2025.